BoevaLab/CIMP_etiology_oncogenic_transformation/README.md

 To use the updated versions of the GO Biological Processes and Kegg databases in the gene set enrichment analysis, the EASE score used in the DAVID method[DAVID] was reimplemented in the `DAVID_analysis.ipynb` file.

 What data to download to replace the placeholders:
-- meth_dir: path to the folder where you saved your preprocessed methylation data.
+- meth_dir =  path to the folder where you saved your preprocessed methylation data.
-- kegg_file: path to the MSigDB `.gmt` file for the Kegg pathways downloaded from https://www.gsea-msigdb.org/gsea/downloads.jsp#msigdb (file `c2.cp.kegg.v7.4.symbols.gmt`).
+- kegg_file =  path to the MSigDB `.gmt` file for the Kegg pathways downloaded from https://www.gsea-msigdb.org/gsea/downloads.jsp#msigdb (file `c2.cp.kegg.v7.4.symbols.gmt`).
-- GOBP_file: path to the MSigDB `.gmt` file for the Gene Ontology Biological Processes pathways downloaded from https://www.gsea-msigdb.org/gsea/downloads.jsp#msigdb (file `c5.go.bp.v7.4.symbols.gmt`).
+- GOBP_file =  path to the MSigDB `.gmt` file for the Gene Ontology Biological Processes pathways downloaded from https://www.gsea-msigdb.org/gsea/downloads.jsp#msigdb (file `c5.go.bp.v7.4.symbols.gmt`).
-- diff_gex_offgene_dir: path to the folder with the official gene codes for genes that correspond to "potential downstream events" (cf `Deciphering_CIMP_Analysis.ipynb` documentation).
+- diff_gex_offgene_dir = path to the folder with the official gene codes for genes that correspond to "potential downstream events" (cf `Deciphering_CIMP_Analysis.ipynb` documentation).
-- downstream_gene_path_dir: path to the folder to save the results of the analysis.
+- downstream_gene_path_dir = path to the folder to save the results of the analysis.

 #### UPDATE AFTER REVIEW: Supplementary information
 In the archive `Supplementary_information.zip`, you will find the methylation cluster membership, silhouette score, significantly differentially methylated CpG ids used for the CIMP score computations and CIMP score of all the analyzed patients in TCGA.
 You will also find the full list of enriched pathways discovered with the EASE score analysis for LGG and LIHC.
 Cluster membership and silhouette scores are in the `methylation_cluster_membership_all_TCGA.csv` file, in columns "Cluster" and "Sil_orig".
 The significant CpG ids are saved in a single file per cancer in the `sign_CIMP_cpg` folder.
 The CIMP scores are saved in a single file per cancer in the `CIMPness` folder.
 The LGG and LIHC EASE score results are saved in a single file per cancer in the `EASE` folder.